 Risks and vulnerabilities of mixed migration in Eritrea

-The significant outflow of Eritreans into Ethiopia and Sudan - estimated at some 2-3,000 a month according to UNHCR - continues to present challenges.
+The significant outflow of Eritreans into Ethiopia and Sudan - estimated at some 400 to 600 a month according to UNHCR - continues to present challenges.
 In 2011, the Sudanese forcefully deported a number of Eritreans who had not yet been given the chance to apply for asylum and who were found transiting Sudan without documentation.
-More recently in 2012, Jordan threatened to deport some 9 Eritreans to Yemen who had been recognised as refugees by UNHCR in the past.
-There have been reports in the early months of 2012 of criminal gangs from the Bedouin tribes in eastern Sudan who kidnapped Eritrean asylum seekers and refugees for ransom.
+More recently in 2012, Jordan threatened to deport some 9 Eritreans to Yemen who had been recognized as refugees by UNHCR in the past.
+There have been reports between 2009 and as recently as December 2013 of criminal gangs from the Bedouin tribes in eastern Sudan who kidnapped Eritrean asylum seekers and refugees for ransom.
 During captivity these individuals were subjected to torture and other forms of cruel and degrading treatment.
 Other reports indicate that this is also happening in Egypt's Sinai peninsula to Eritrean migrants who were trying to make their way to the Israeli border.
 Reports of organ theft have surrounded the later incidents.
 In recognizing the ‘persecution’ rather than ‘prosecution’ upon return having fled with no exit permit and evading draft, UNHCR has tended to adopt a policy of no returns for such individuals since 2008/9 encouraging governments to do the same.
-There have also been several reported cases of kidnappings and extortion of Eritreans in eastern Sudan.
+There have also been several reported cases of kidnappings and extortion of Eritreans in the Sinai.